What is spiritual practice?

 There are many techniques and practices developed by various philosophical systems or religions.
 None of them is better or worse.

 If you are a religious person, you certainly know some methods that are related to your religion.
 It doesn’t mean that you have to reject or deny them.
-Follow the instruction you know but do it honestly and sincerely.
-In order to delve into yourself, not just repeat some boring habits, which are necessary, because this is a tradition.
-Come into this practice with all of yourself.
+Follow the instructions you know but do it honestly and sincerely.
+To delve into yourself, not just repeat some boring habits, which are necessary, because this is a

-Spiritual practice is your personal journey inside, beyond your five senses, mind, and intellect in order to experience the soul (god) in yourself.
+Spiritual practice is your journey inside, beyond your five senses, mind, and intellect to experience the soul (god) in yourself.
 One of the features of god is eternal bliss, so by touching the soul, you also experience bliss.

 If you are looking for inspiration, below you will find a list of the best-known practices used in various philosophical systems or religions.
 Maybe one of them will be right for you?
 Or maybe you will find something else, more suitable for you.

 My advice – listen to your heart.
 Read, explore, experience, and choose what suits you best.
-Something that feels best for you.
+Something t

 Meditation.

-There are many schools that teach meditation, you can go to one of them and see if this form suits you.
+Many schools teach meditation, you can go to one of them and see if this form suits you.
 You can also try it yourself at home.
 There are lots of guided meditations on YouTube which could be helpful.

 Practicing gratitude.

 It is based on the regular practice of gratitude, by devoting time during the day to realizing things for which we are grateful.
-In order to experience positive emotions, sleep better, express more sympathy and kindness, and even have a stronger immune system.
+To experience positive emotions, sleep better, express more sympathy and kindness, and even have a stronger immune system.

 Sit down every day and think of five to ten things you are grateful for.
 The trick is that you have to imagine it and sit with a feeling of gratitude in your body.
 For a better result, you should notice new things every day for which you are grateful.